Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

 - run llm server:

         ./llm_server.sh
-    - the default port is 8080 and can be changed via the `PORT` parameter
+    - the default port is 8080 and can be changed via the `PORT` variable
         - when changing the port make sure that the [LLM Manager](utils/llm_manager.py) works with the corresponding port
     - note: loading LLM for the first time is slow